madaley1/madaley1.github.io/posts/2024-08-27/More Thoughts Related to the Building of Nova Blog.md

 That's ok though, because I am in love with building functional scripts that do cool things, and that led me to build Nova Blog, despite how hard I tried to convince myself that I didn't need to build another tool right now.

 I intentionally left this a bit unoptimized as well, because I wanted it to be a jumping off point for beginners.
 They can either just spin it up, replace the placeholder text and get posting, or they can learn CSS and customize it (they can also choose to learn SCSS and update it that way), or they can dive into the generation file and customize how it works and completely overhaul it into their own creation.
 At the end of the day, it's simple enough for anyone at (almost) any level to use and make more complex at their pleasure.

+Essentially, like mentioned above, it's streamlined and uncustomized, but that's because if I added a framework to the customization, I'd be limiting people's imagination.
+A big issue is allowing customization, but limiting it to 1000+ options.
+That's worse than just not limiting it.
+It feels overwhelming and constricting at the same time, where this is just "I can do whatever I want", which feels freeing without any pressure to do anything if I don't want.
+Options without obligation.

 At the end of the day, this is primarily just a vision I had of moving towards a new internet age of both simplicity and complexity, but in a different way than currently implemented.
 Especially in an era of automatically generated content being spat out by GPT models and other learning models I feel it is important that humans begin to make their mark again.